NeilSinclair/prompt_workshop/the_exec_assistant/the_exec_assistant2.md

 ## The Executive Assistant: Working with Files

-*We're going to upload a PDF and then ask the bot questions about it.
+*We're going to upload a file and then ask the bot questions about it.
 First we upload the document and then query it.*

-Please create a new chat and then download the additional data for this task here: [Fraunhofer Battery Recycling Report](../../files/Fraunhofer_battery_recycling.docx){:target="_blank"}
+I will create a new chat and then add the additional data for this task which can be found here: [Fraunhofer Battery Recycling Report](../../files/Fraunhofer_battery_recycling.docx){:target="_blank"}

 ### Task 1